embeddedproductdev-create/ur_mesh_ir_node/JSON_Packets.md

 ---

 ## Node AC Control Packet

+- **Description**: This packet is used to control an AC using Node.

 |  Parameter Name  | Example Value | Value Type |        Value Range         |
 | :--------------: | :-----------: | :--------: | :------------------------: |